matrix-org/matrix-spec/content/client-server-api/_index.md

 HTTPS URI with a remote host.

-In both success and failure cases, the parameters will include the `state` value used in the authorization request.
+In both success and failure cases, the parameters will include the `state` value used in the authorisation request.

-A successful authorization will have a `code` value, for example:
+A successful authorisation will have a `code` value, for example:

 ```nohighlight
 https://app.example.com/oauth2-callback#state=ewubooN9weezeewah9fol4oothohroh3&code=iuB7Eiz9heengah1joh2ioy9ahChuP6R
 ```

-A failed authorization will have the following values:
+A failed authorisation will have the following values:

 - `error`: the error code
 - `error_description`: the error description (optional)